Customising your feedback board

 - Related article

-By default, your product suggestions are available at
+By default, your board is available at a URL such as

 You might want to use your own domain name because: